Notes on the Geography of China: Gulangyu

-We can begin with this most unusual building, almost precariously perched atop a cliff.
+We can begin with this most unusual building, perched atop a cliff.
 It's been there 1876, however, so it's presumably safe.
 What was it?

 Here's the building up top.
 The plaque on the wall says that the building housed HSBC staff.

-This was their view, or at least the expanse of it.
+This was their view, or at least the scope of it.
 Macgowan, the missionary, wasn't too impressed by the actual view in 1897.
 He wrote, "On the opposite side of the bay lies the island of Amoy.
-It is rugged and desolate-looking, and gives one the impression that Nature has abandoned it in despair as a hopeless place for the exercise of her genius.
-(P. 142.)
+It is rugged and desolate-looking, and gives one the impression that Nature has abandoned it in despair as a hopeless place for the exercise of her genius" (p.
+142).

 Still, many residents chose hilltops, or at least hill slopes.
 Here's one of the most famous of the villas, the so-called Octagon House.